yduf/yduf.github.io/_posts/2023-09-16-game-visual-pinball.md

 ### [B2S.Server ?]({% post_url 2023-09-24-pincab-b2bs %})

+The B2S code seems to be integrated into Standalone build.
+But How to enable it ?

 see also
 - MacOS, Linux, and Android builds support [ZeDMD](https://www.pincabpassion.net/t14796-zedmd-installation-english) displays.
 - [Visual Pinball X on Linux](https://davidhouchin.com/posts/vpx-linux/)